Garuda Indonesia: Destinations

-Garuda Indonesia operates flights to 96 airport destinations (72 domestic and 24 international) in 12 countries (including Indonesia), with approximately 500 daily departures from its hubs at Jakarta, Denpasar, Makassar and Medan.
-The airline serves 3 continents (Asia, Australia and Europe) with its fleet of 140 aircraft, to destinations such as Singapore, Shanghai–Pudong, Tokyo–Haneda, Tokyo–Narita, Amsterdam, Sydney, Melbourne, Doha, Guangzhou, Bangkok–Suvarnabhumi, Seoul–Incheon, Jeddah, Medina, Hong Kong, and Kuala Lumpur–International.
-Although it has rapidly expanded its route network since the Quantum Leap began in 2009, Garuda still does not fly to several major cities, such as Manila and Ho Chi Minh City.
-Despite repeatedly stating its intention to fly to Manila, Garuda has not given a time frame.
+At the end of 2025, Garuda reported serving 38 domestic and 15 international destinations.

 In June 2008, it was announced that Garuda Indonesia would increase services between Australia and Bali.
 From 25 June, Garuda Indonesia added an extra flight between Darwin and Denpasar, bringing the total number of services to three per week.
 Additionally, a fourth flight from Melbourne to Denpasar began on 22 July.
 On 2 September, another extra service departed from Melbourne to bring the total number of weekly flights to five and a sixth flight left from Sydney.
 This extra capacity was in response to an increase in the number of Australians who travelled to Bali in the first quarter of 2008, marking a resurgence in Balinese tourism, which was hit hard by the 2002 and 2005 Bali bombings.

 On 13 October 2009, Garuda announced it would resume flights to Europe for the first time since its removal from the E.U. blacklist.
 It commenced flights between Jakarta and Amsterdam in June 2010, initially with a refuelling stop in Dubai.
 On 2 December 2012, after agreeing to a codeshare agreement with Etihad Airways, Garuda changed the refueling stop to Abu Dhabi.
-After the delivery of its Boeing 777-300ER aircraft in 2013, the airline removed the Abu Dhabi refueling stop, and commenced non-stop service to Amsterdam, as the longest flight Garuda operated, and consequently ending flights to Abu Dhabi, leaving Etihad as the sole operator between Jakarta and Abu Dhabi.
-On 8 September that year, the airline extended its Amsterdam flight with continuing service to London Gatwick.
+After taking delivery of Boeing 777-300ER aircraft in 2013, the airline removed the Abu Dhabi refuelling stop and commenced non-stop service to Amsterdam in May 2014, as the longest flight Garuda operated, and consequently ending flights to Abu Dhabi, leaving Etihad as the sole operator between Jakarta and Abu Dhabi.
+On 8 September 2014, the airline extended its Amsterdam flight with continuing service to London Gatwick.